vikingeducation/assignment_search/README.md

 The files for the graph version of the board and knight's moves are  primarily *edge_list.rb* and *graph_searcher.rb*.
 Run `ruby graph_searcher.rb` to see the results using this method.
 The depth is currently unlimited and still runs quite fast.

+To see an analysis of the tree vs graph creation as well as each type of search, run `ruby benchmark.rb`.

 ## BFS vs DFS Questions

 1. What data structure is used to implement DFS?